Tags: Alternate Universe, Dark, Romance, Tragedy

 “I did it!”

-… only temporary.
-My own blood can sustain for only a few minutes at a time.
-It is odd, is it something wrong with me?
+“… only temporary.
+My own blood can sustain them for only a few minutes at a time.
+It is odd.
+Is it something wrong with me?
 I thought I was strong, and Celestia always thought I was.
-I would give more but I dare not lose concentration from blood loss during the spell.
-I must remember the warnings; never call forth that which you can not put down again lest it should command you.
+I would give more, but I dare not lose concentration from blood loss during the spell.
+I must remember the warnings: never call forth that which you can not put down again lest it should command you.
 Perhaps Trixie?
-Or Luna, surely an alicorn's blood … No, it is too risky, my own simply must suffice for now.
+Or Luna.
+Surely an alicorn's blood … No, it is too risky.
+My own blood simply must suffice for now.

 A tapping at the window woke her up.
-Bleary-eyed she glanced up and squinted before getting up to open the window.
-There was a flutter as Owlowiscious landed on the window sill with an urgent “Hoo!" then took off again, hovering in the light of the moon as if waiting for Trixie to follow.
+Bleary-eyed, she glanced up and squinted before getting up to open the window.
+There was a flutter as Owlowiscious landed on the window sill with an urgent “Hoo!”
+The owl then took off again, hovering in the light of the moon as if waiting for Trixie to follow.

 “What?
 What is it?”
 Trixie tried, still sleepy and confused.
 The owl gave another “Hoo!” and flapped his wings.
 It took Trixie a moment to understand, then she was bolting down the stairs and out the door into the night.

 Trixie galloped after the owl through the dark streets of Dappleshore.
-She stopped, panting as the owl landed on a roof and looked down at her with its large, round eyes.
+She stopped and panted for her breath as the owl landed on a roof and looked down at her with its large, round eyes.
 Trixie shivered a little and glanced around, then back at the owl with a questioning look.
 The owl turned its head to stare down a small alley and nodded its head.
 Trixie hesitated, then warily walked down the alley.